lsst-dm/dmtn-021/index.rst

 parameters for a single example DECam CCD image subtraction.
-The PSF matching kernel for this image varies across the image (`Figure 8 <#figure-8>`__), and thus so does the resulting decorrelation kernel, :math:`\phi`.
+The PSF matching kernel for this image varies across the image (`Figure 8 <#figure-8>`__), and thus so does the resulting decorrelation kernel, :math:`\psi`.
 Additionally, the noise (quantified in the variance planes of the two exposures) varies across both the template and science images by :math:`\sim 1\%` (data not shown here, but see `this IPython notebook <https://github.com/lsst-dm/diffimTests/blob/master/19.%20check%20variance%20planes.ipynb>`__).
-We computed decorrelation kernels :math:`\phi_i` for the observed extremes of each of these three parameters, and compared the resulting decorrelated image differences to the canonical decorrelated image difference derived using :math:`\phi` computed for the center of the images.
+We computed decorrelation kernels :math:`\psi_i` for the observed extremes of each of these three parameters, and compared the resulting decorrelated image differences to the canonical decorrelated image difference derived using :math:`\psi` computed for the center of the images.
 The distribution of variances (sigma-clipped means of the variance plane) of the resulting decorrelated image differences differed by as much as :math:`\sim 5.6\%` at the extreme (:math:`\sim 1.3\%`